-Overall, the economic and social areas in Imperial County are either keeping consistent with historical trends or improving.
-The State of California offers a variety of grant opportunities such as the Community Development Block Grant (CDBG), HOME, and CalHOME programs.
-The county and cities can enable communities to plan, coordinate, and assist in distressed times during a natural disaster, loss of jobs, or a high unemployment rate by providing affordable housing with grants available from the State.
-Every year the County of Imperial and Cities are notified of funding availability.
-State grants and local assistance can support businesses in local communities by providing technical assistance, low-interest loans, and referrals, among other resources.
+The State of California offers a variety of grant opportunities, such as the Community Development Grant (CDBG), HOME, Neighborhood Stabilization Program and CalHOME Programs.
+The county and cities can enable communities to plan, coordinate and assist in distressed times during a natural disaster, loss of jobs, or a high unemployment rate by providing affordable housing with grants available from the state.
+Every year, the Imperial County jurisdictions are notified of funding availability of state grants, local assistance, low-interest loans, and referrals, among other resources.
 With the proper programs in place, the economic and socioeconomic factors in Imperial County will continue to improve.